 It looks as though southwest England has become a kind of “woke hotspot”.
 According to a new study, Bath is now the UK’s most progressive city, followed by neighbouring Bristol.

 Measuring a city’s relative progressiveness is obviously far from an exact science, but the study by Bankrate takes into account seven different factors that point to locals having a forward-looking mindset.
 It then gives each of the UK’s 50 biggest cities a score out of 35.

 The seven factors taken into consideration are as follows: a city’s search trends, gender pay gap, recycling rates, voter turnout, number of vegan and vegetarian restaurants, number of ultra-low emission vehicles, and number of women in local government.

 The search trends score reflects the number of searches for progressive terms including “LGBTQ+”, “fairtrade” and “feminism” within the city.

 Bath places tops thanks to its high recycling rates, impressive number of vegan and vegetarian restaurants, and high voter turnout.
-Bristol also scores especially well for vegan and vegetarian restaurants.
+In second place, Bristol scores especially well for vegan and vegetarian restaurants and ultra-low emission vehicles.

-Leicester finishes third thanks to solid scores across the board and an especially high number of women in local government.
+Leicester finishes third thanks to solid scores across the board and a particularly high number of women in local government.

-Moving in the other direction is Manchester, which rockets from 30th to 13 thanks to a reduction in the gender pay pap and an increasing in the number of Ultra-Low Emission Vehicles (ULEVs) on the road.
+Moving in the other direction is Manchester, which rockets from 30th to 13 thanks to a reduction in the gender pay gap and an increase in the number of ultra-low emission vehicles on the road.